RefreshBlocker for Firefox

 RefreshBlocker is a small extension for the Firefox web browser.
 This extension will prevent your browser from following the forwarding specified by the refresh parameter of the META tag element.
 If such a refresh parameter is given on a web page, an infobox will be displayed at the top of the page.
 See the screenshots section for an example.

-Comments and statistics about this extension can be found at the Firefox Add-ons page.
+Reviews and statistics about this extension can be found at the Firefox Add-ons page.

-RefreshBlocker has been tested with Firefox 1.0, 1.5, 2.0, 3.0, 3.5 and 3.6rc1 under Debian GNU/Linux and Firefox 2.0, 3.0 and 3.5 under Windows Server 2008.
+RefreshBlocker has been tested with Firefox 1.0, 1.5, 2.0, 3.0, 3.5, 3.6, 4.0 and 12.0 under Debian GNU/Linux and Windows Server 2008.
 The source code is released under the terms of the GNU General Public License version 2.

 Note: This extension does not block JavaScript-based and HTTP-based redirects.
 If you know a way how to do this, please let me know.